Gautghadi-1605/AutoCart-OS/DESIGN_DOCUMENT.md

-# CartPilot: Multi-Agent System Design Document
+# AutoCartOS: Multi-Agent System Design Document

 ## 1. High-Level Architecture

-CartPilot is a deterministic multi-agent system that transforms high-level user goals into complete, validated product bundles.
+AutoCartOS is a deterministic multi-agent system that transforms high-level user goals into complete, validated product bundles.
 The system uses a controlled pipeline of six specialized agents, each with a single responsibility, operating on shared state.
 Agents communicate through structured JSON state updates rather than direct messaging, ensuring traceability and explainability.
 The architecture prioritizes rule-based logic over probabilistic reasoning, using LLMs only for natural language understanding and component planning.
 LangGraph orchestrates the agent execution flow, while FastAPI exposes the system as a REST API.

 ```
 ┌─────────────┐